-- a broad summary, giving an overview of the logistics strategy and how this relates to other parts of the organization; - the aims of logistics within the organization, what performance levels are needed and how these can be measured; - a description of the way that logistics as a whole will achieve these aims, what changes are involved and how these will be managed; - a description of how the separate functions of logistics (procurement, transport, inventory control, materials handling, and so on) will contribute to the plan, the changes involved and how operations can be integrated; - projections to show the resources needed by the strategy; - projections of the costs and financial performance; - a description of the way that this strategy affects the rest of the business, particularly in terms of performance achieved and contribution to customer value and satisfaction. - 3.
-Answer the questions. - 1.
-W.o. the type of demand is usually the single most important factor for logistics strategy?
+• a broad summary, giving an overview of the logistics strategy and how this relates to other parts of the organization;

+• the aims of logistics within the organization, what performance levels are needed and how these can be measured;

+• a description of the way that logistics as a whole will achieve these aims, what changes are involved and how these will be managed;

+• a description of how the separate functions of logistics (procurement, transport, inventory control, materials handling, and so on) will contribute to the plan, the changes involved and how operations can be integrated;

+• projections to show the resources needed by the strategy;

+• projections of the costs and financial performance;

+• a description of the way that this strategy affects the rest of the business, particularly in terms of performance achieved and contribution to customer value and satisfaction.

+1. What is usually the single most important factor for logistics strategy.
 2. What formal procedure is normally adopted when designing the best logistics strategy?
 3. What steps should be taken into account while designing a logistics strategy?
 4. Is the strategy presentation an important factor for its ultimate success?
-5. What main points does a logistics plan include? - 4.
-Expand on the following statements. - 1.
-The most important factor for a logistics strategy is the type of demand.
-2. While designing a logistics strategy some formal factors should be included.
+5. What main points does a logistics plan include?

+1. The most important factor for a logistics strategy is the type of demand.
+2. While designing a logistics strategy some formal factor should be included.
 3. A more systematic approach to developing a logistics strategy should necessarily include eight most important items.
 4. The presentation of logistics strategy is important for ultimate success.

+Ex.
 5. Work in pairs.
 Describe the measures that are to be undertaken when designing a good logistics strategy.